 Middle Grades: Teach English/Language Arts, Science, Math or Social Studies at the middle school level

-Career & Technical: Teach Business, Marketing, Technology, Family & Consumer Sciences, Health Sciences,* or Trade & Industry** at the middle and high school level.
+Career & Technical Education: Teach Business, Marketing, Information Technology, Technology, Engineering & Design, Family & Consumer Sciences, Health Sciences,* or Trade & Industry** at the middle and high school level.

 *Health Sciences: Must have a current license, certification, or registration by a national and/or state-recognized program-accrediting agency as a health professions practitioner.
 The preparation program for the health professions practitioner license, certification or recognition must require at least two years of formal education and the person must have completed two years of related work experience.

 **Trade & Industry: Must provide evidence of having taken a minimum of 24 qualifying content semester hours in the discipline/specialty area.
 Industry-recognized certifications (such as Welding, Plumbing, etc.) are also considered in cognate decisions.

 Secondary Math or Science: Teach Secondary Mathematics, Biology, Earth Science, Chemistry, or Physics

 - Bachelor's degree in a discipline related to the chosen teaching area.